sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 other formats.
 The remedy is to define items for the index outside paragraphs.

-*Error Message "Undefined substitution..." from reSt.* This may happen if there is much inline math in the text. reSt cannot understand inline LaTeX commands and interprets them as illegal code.
+*Error Message "Undefined substitution..." from reST.* This may happen if there is much inline math in the text. reST cannot understand inline LaTeX commands and interprets them as illegal code.
 Just ignore these error messages.

+*Preprocessor Directives Do Not Work.* Make sure the preprocessor instructions, in Preprocess or Mako, have correct syntax.
+Also make sure that you do not mix Preprocess and Mako instructions.
+Doconce will then only run Preprocess.

 *The LaTeX File Does Not Compile.* If the problem is undefined control sequence involving